markkyaw/trojan_scheduler/README.md

      - `source env/bin/activate`
 6. Installing dependencies -- this will install all the dependencies to your virtual environment
    - `pip install -r requirements.txt`
+7. Setting up pre-commit
+- run `pre-commit install` to set up git hook scripts
+	- what this does is it runs the the scripts specified in `.pre-commit-config.yaml` whenever you commit so it formats the code nice and beautiful so it's consistent across everyone
+- then run `pre-commit run --all-files` to make sure it works properly

 ## Tech Stack